Skip to main content

 Best for: Subcontractors and specialty contractors focused on job costing and billing.

 Knowify connects billing to job costing and integrates tightly with QuickBooks.
 It handles progress billing and AIA pay applications.
-The focus is on financial management rather than full project management, so you’ll likely need other tools for scheduling and communication.
+The focus is on financial management rather than full project management, so you will likely need other tools for scheduling and communication.

 8. Foundation Software